Your Full Name

 Just after the Second World War, Eero himself designed two more leisure chairs.
 The first one was Grasshopper Chair or Model 61, made in collaboration with Knoll.
 Upholstered chair made of laminated wood refreshed interiors of the mid-20th century.
 With a higher backrest tilt, it enabled a complete comfort.
 The next in line was Womb Chair from 1946, which was offered for purchase with an additional ottoman.
 It was made on Florence Knoll’s request, who imagined this piece of furniture as: “…a chair that was like a basket full of pillows…something I could really curl up in.”
 The chair was really spacious which shows that Eero gave an excellent solution to the given problem.
 In this particular period of his creation, he slowly freed himself from laminated wood and started to use more modern materials like fiberglass and steel.

 Sculptural approach towards furniture design is best seen in a series which overshadowed the previous ones.
 Popular Pedestal collection was unsurpassed idea of that time.
 “We have chairs with four legs, with three and even with two, but no one has made one with just one leg, so that’s what we’ll do.” – was something that inspired Eero.
 Oval tables and Tulip chairs look like a liquid which drains in one elegant move and touches the floor.
-This is the example of how successfully he manipulated with materials in favor of total design.
+This is an example of how successfully he manipulated with materials in favor of total design.

 Although the initial goal was to make an entire chair out of fiberglass, this material could not hold the weight on its own.
 Wisely, Eero concealed the stable aluminum stand thus enabling this iconic piece appear on the market.
 Characterized as a futuristic one, the chair was actually made to complete the already existing series of tables.
 Contemporary tables were made in several combinations: with wooden or marble panel.
 The stand with its shape implied that they belonged to the same collection as Tulip chairs.